 - Keep a 2-week supply of food and medication on hand at all times.

 - Have all pet ID info up to date.

 - In the event of a potential loss of power, fill containers with water, as well as any bathtubs you may have.

 - Have a basic pet first aid kit.

 - Post pet rescue stickers on your doors.

 If you see an animal suffering, do the right thing and report it to the authorities.

-Click here to learn the steps to take if you see an animal that may be suffering from winter neglect.
+Check out the steps to take if you see an animal that may be suffering from winter neglect.